-The Munch & Move program is offering free professional development on healthy menu planning for services cooks and leaders in NSW early childhood education and care (ECEC) services.
+The Munch & Move program is offering free professional development on healthy menu planning to services cooks working in NSW early childhood education and care (ECEC) services.
+The training is also suitable for service leaders involved in menu planning.

 - Why healthy eating is important for children